Siemens-Healthineers/K2s/addons/dicom/README.md

 _Note:_ The above command shall enable the ingress traefik addon if it is not enabled.

+The ingress addon can also be enabled before or after enabling the dicom addon, the effect would be the same !

+## Accessing the dicom services

+Per default we use port 4242 for the DIMSE classic communication and port 8042 for the DICOM web communication.

 ## Accessing the dicom UI

 The dicom UI can be accessed via the following methods.

-### Access using ingress
+### Access directly to pod

-To access dicom UI via ingress, the ingress nginx or the ingress traefik addon has to enabled.
-Once the addons are enabled, then the dicom UI can be accessed at the following URL: <https://k2s.cluster.local/dicom>

 ### Access using port-forwarding

 To access dicom server UI via port-forwarding, the following command can be executed:

 ```
-kubectl -n dicom port-forward svc/orthanc 8042:80
+kubectl -n dicom port-forward svc/dicom 8042:8042
 ```

-In this case, the dicom UI can be accessed at the following URL: <http://localhost:8042/dicom>
+In this case, the dicom UI can be accessed at the following URL: <http://localhost:8042/ui/app/>

+### Access using ingress

+To access the dicom app UI via ingress, the ingress nginx or the ingress traefik addon has to enabled.
+Once the addons are enabled, then the dicom UI can be accessed at the following URL: <http://k2s.cluster.local/dicom/ui/app/>

 ## Disable dicom